People in Partnership (East Sussex)

 The meetings are held quarterly in Hastings, Bexhill, Hailsham and Eastbourne.
 Everybody is welcome.
 In particular, we would like to encourage minority and under-represented groups and people to come along to ensure the whole community is involved.

-Join our team – Volunteer Strategic Representatives
+Join our team – we are currently recruiting volunteers

 "I see my role as a Strategic representative as a bridge or connection between the mental health community; those with lived experience of mental health issues, their carers, commissioners, providers.
 As such, I and other Strategic Representatives attend meetings, consultations/ focus groups, events and workshops as necessary depending on our experience and interests.
 I am proud to be Strategic Representative with People in Partnership and to be involved in using my experience to make a difference." - People in Partnership Strategic Representative